muhasyaifudin/pm-uns/DockerCompose.md

 * `container_name`: Sets up the container name for this service: **praktisimengajar-nginx**.
 * `restart`: Always restart this service, unless it is explicitly stopped.
 * `ports`: Sets up a port redirection that will allow external access via port 8000 to the web server running on port 80 inside the container.
 * `volumes`: Creates two shared volumes.
 The first one will synchronize contents from the current directory to `/var/www` inside the container.
 This way, when you make local changes to the application files, they will be quickly reflected in the application being served by Nginx inside the container.
-The second volume will make sure our Nginx configuration file, located at `docker compose/nginx/praktisimengajar.conf`, is copied to the container’s Nginx configuration folder.
+The second volume will make sure our Nginx configuration file, located at `docker-compose/nginx/praktisimengajar.conf`, is copied to the container’s Nginx configuration folder.
 * `networks`: Sets up this service to use a network named `praktisimengajar`.

-## Finished `docker compose.yml` File
+## Finished `docker-compose.yml` File

-This is how our finished `docker compose.yml` file looks like:
+This is how our finished `docker-compose.yml` file looks like:
 ```yml
 version: "3.7"
 services: